Snakes And Their Endless Habitats: 10 Facts

 Desert horned viper face.

+Saharan horned viper.
 Source: public domain

 Snakes slithering among cacti is reasonably common in Arizona and Chihuahua, yet there’s also snakes which chose millions of years ago to venture into true deserts, even those with rolling sand dunes.
-The longer they stayed in the desert, the more mutated, strange and extreme their lifestyle and bodies became, to survive in some of the harshest environments on Earth.
+The longer they stayed in the desert, the more mutated, strange and extreme their lifestyles and bodies became, to survive in some of the harshest environments on Earth.

 Sidewinding is used by several desert snakes, including the Saharan horned viper of Libya, and the Peringuey’s adder of Namibia.
-The latter has its own desert adaption; it can gain its entire weekly water supply from the lizards it eats.
-This 30cm sand glider can be found on white sand dunes, and also licks its own scales for moisture, when fogs move in from the Atlantic ocean and condense.
-Sidewinders also collect water droplets on their scales, on the rare occasion that rain strays into Death Valley.
-If you dropped a garter snake into the Mojave desert, it wouldn’t last days.
+The latter has its own desert adaption, as it can gain its entire weekly water supply from the lizards it eats.
+This 30cm sand glider can be found on white sand dunes, and also licks its own scales for moisture, after fog moves in from the Atlantic Ocean and condenses.

 2 Snake islands